mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He took one more observation of hae vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."

-    The plunger was hot enough to singe his finger when he slid it over the tip to check.
-He winced and waved the finger to cool it down, then wedged a different finger into the space hae fractured skull created to feel for the position of the artery. *About a quarter finger length in.
-Right posterior artery is punctured.*
     He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kipnu stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
 It was Ramne, by the looks of his markings, pacing toward him.

     "Who're you?!
 What are you doing with Ginnu?!"
 Ramne demanded.